We may earn money or other compensation from the companies or products mentioned in this post.

 Here’s what parades are showing now at the Disneyland Resort.
 Entertainment offerings can change at any time so be sure to double check which parades will be showing during your visit on the official Disneyland app.
 Some parades listed may be off the schedule temporarily.

-Main Street Electrical Parade (concluded in 2017)
+Main Street Electrical Parade (returns 2019)

 Christmas Fantasy Parade